Providers Cache

 }

-This example includes zh: checksums all available platforms - such as linux_amd64, linux_arm64, windows_amd64, darwin_arm64 and so on.
+This entry includes zh: checksums all platforms available for a plugin – such as linux_amd64, linux_arm64, windows_amd64, darwin_arm64 and so on.
 However, the h1: checksum is included only for the platform on which the lockfile was originally generated - unless explicitly set using the tofu provider lock --platform option.

-To fix this, the Scalr Agent updates the Terraform Dependency Lock File (.terraform.lock.hcl) with the correct h1 checksums for the current platform from the provider cache directory before running the tofu/terraform init command.
+To resolve this, the Scalr Agent updates the lockfile with the correct h1: checksums for the current platform from the provider cache directory before running the tofu/terraform init command.

 The agent will log a message like this: